-EPA should continue to identify and address high-priority PFAS discharges to municipal wastewater facilities.
-The pretreatment program can have a significant impact on reducing PFAS loading into municipal wastewater streams by targeting upstream industries that indirectly discharge PFAS to publicly owned treatment works.
+U.S. EPA should continue to identify and address high-priority PFAS discharges to municipal wastewater facilities.
+The pretreatment program can have a significant impact on reducing PFAS loading into municipal wastewater streams by targeting upstream industries that indirectly discharge PFAS to POTWs.

-EPA should provide utilities with any additional authorities and Congress should provide the funding necessary to help clean water utilities prevent the pass-through of these constituents and interference with the treatment process.
+U.S. EPA should provide utilities with any additional authorities and Congress should provide the funding necessary to help clean water utilities prevent the pass-through of these constituents and interference with the treatment process.